Shot Me Down

 "Shot Me Down" is a song by French house music producer and DJ David Guetta, featuring vocals from American singer Skylar Grey.
-The song was released on 3 February 2014 as a digital download.
+The song was released on 20 January 2014 as a digital download.
 It was produced by David Guetta and Giorgio Tuinfort, with additional production from Ralph Wegner.
-The song has peaked at number six on the French Singles Chart, while also peaking within the top ten of the charts in Belgium, the United Kingdom, Ireland, Denmark, Hungary and Australia and the top twenty of the charts in Germany, Spain and Italy.
+"Shot Me Down" peaked at number six on the French Singles Chart.
+Outside France, "Shot Me Down" peaked within the top ten of the charts in Australia, Austria, Belgium (Wallonia), Denmark, Finland, Hungary, Ireland, Lebanon and the United Kingdom, and the top 20 of the charts in Germany, Italy and Spain.
 The original version of the song, "Bang Bang (My Baby Shot Me Down)", was released by Cher in 1966 and was famously covered by Nancy Sinatra in the same year.

 Critical reception

 DJ Times described the song as "A clear departure from Guetta’s pop anthems of the past few years" and compared "the electro frenzy of percussion-laden drops and grinding pops" to Martin Garrix's song "Animals".
 Mike Wass of Idolator wrote: "The track closely follows Avicii's 'Wake Me Up' formula of blending raw acoustic moments — courtesy of Skylar Grey's husky vocal — with bone-rattling beats and the radio version simply trims away some of the instrumental."
 Robert Copsey of Digital Spy gave the song a mixed review stating:

 "Even before listening to David Guetta's new single, it's difficult not to think, is this really necessary?
 And if you feel like you've already heard it before actually hearing it, it's because essentially you have; the Cher/Nancy Sinatra classic has not only been covered to death already, but a dance version created by production duo Audio Bullys in 2005 remains perfectly serviceable today.
 So why is he bothering?
 Surprisingly, the song's infamous chorus remains largely similar to the original here, even with Skylar Grey's vocal, which bears a haunting resemblance to Sinatra's.
 It's a shame then that it's been sandwiched between sections of menacing beats, strobing EDM and grinding bass.
 In separation they both sound like promising songs, but together, the result feels lazy and disjointed."